stephanecharette/DarkHelp/readme.md

 ## Building Darknet (Windows)

-You must build Darknet first.
+You must build and install Darknet first.
 See the [Darknet repo](https://github.com/hank-ai/darknet#windows-cmake-method) for details.

 ## Building DarkHelp (Windows)

-Once you finish building Darknet, run the following commands in the "Developer Command Prompt for VS" to build DarkHelp:
+Once you finish building and installing Darknet, run the following commands in the "Developer Command Prompt for VS" to build DarkHelp:

 ```bat
 cd c:\src\vcpkg